ga-wdi-pvd/http-mvc-intro-rails/README.md

 As our applications get more complicated, we need ways to help manage the *complexity* and *size*.
 We have lots of tools to help us do this.

-What are some some of these tool?
+What are some some of these tools?

 * Breaking code into separate files
   * Each file has code related to one 'job'